Hitlers Zweites Buch (1928): Habitat argument

 In the first two chapters Hitler claims the balance between population and natural resources to be the main focus of any nation.

 The starting point of his analysis is the "struggle for daily bread" (food production) as the basis of human society.
 From this need for self-preservation, he develops his central idea of the relationship between the population and the size of the habitat of a people.
 If the habitat cannot provide sufficient resources for survival, degeneration and a decline of the nation results.
 Hitler raises the struggle for adequate habitat to a central principle of human history.
 Hitler points out that this battle is often enforced militarily, as history has adequately demonstrated.

 As solutions to the struggle for living space, Hitler considers birth control, emigration of the population, increased food production, and increased exports to buy additional food.
 All of these alternatives he finds problematic.
 Birth control and emigration he believes leads to a weakening of the nation, as people are the true life-blood of the nation.
 The increase of food production he declares to be fundamentally limited by a finite amount of productive land.
 Greater exports he discards because it leads to increased market competition with other nations, making Germany dependent on outside nations and therefore leading to the situation Germany faced with the start of World War I in 1914.
 Hitler revisits these arguments several times in subsequent chapters.

 Foreign policy

 In the other chapters Hitler developed his thoughts on the future National Socialist foreign policy that serves the struggle for living space.
 As in Mein Kampf, Hitler claims that the Jews are the eternal and most dangerous opponents of the German people; he also outlines and elaborates on his future political plans.

-Hitler stated that National Socialist foreign policy was to be based on Lebensraum for the German people:
+Hitler states that National Socialist foreign policy was to be based on Lebensraum for the German people:

 The National Socialist Movement, on the contrary, will always let its foreign policy be determined by the necessity to secure the space necessary to the life of our Folk.
 It knows no Germanising or Teutonising, as in the case of the national bourgeoisie, but only the spread of its own Folk.
 It will never see in the subjugated, so called Germanised, Czechs or Poles a national, let alone Folkish, strengthening, but only the racial weakening of our Folk.